pjungwir/ruby-style-guide/README.md

     [1, 2, 3].each { |e| puts e }
     ```

-    The only exception is when using the exponent operator:
+    One exception is when using the exponent operator:

     ```Ruby
     # bad